twentyOne2x/attnmarkets-docs/docs/introduction/where-attn-sits-next-to-avici-and-pye.md

   - DAOs,
   - DePIN networks,
 - and asks:
-  - “where do your fees go?”
+  - “where do your revenues go?”
   - “how do you fund yourself from them?”
   - “how can outside capital own a slice of that income?”